qms95/nlp-processor/notes.md

 What needs to be improved about this repo:

-Generalize and standardize the step
+Generalize and standardize the steps in a